eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-enrichment.md

 Often it is helpful to additionally include some extra fields as context to be included when subscribing (e.g. via WebSocket or a connection).
 For example in order to include static metadata stored in the `attributes`.

-Therefore it is possible to define `extraFields` to include when subscribing for:
+Therefore, it is possible to define `extraFields` to include when subscribing for:
 * [events/change notifications](basic-changenotifications.html)
 * [messages](basic-messages.html)
 * [live commands](protocol-twinlive.html)